Soffid could use different kinds of external authentication sources. These mechanisms could be selectively enabled or disabled.

 - Maintenance mode (only administrators can log in): if this option is checked (value is Yes), only the administrators could connect to Soffid Console.

 - Message to display before logging in: administrators can configure a banner that will be displayed before the user logging in.
 This banner will display security advice.

 Username and password

-- Enabled: the only enabled by default in the installation of Soffid, it is the internal username and password authentication mechanism.
+- Enabled: the only one enabled by default in the installation of Soffid.
+It is the internal username and password authentication mechanism.
 Therefore, the authentication is made with the username and password of the soffid account.

-Not all the external systems are included, only the ones they have marked the check "Trust password" on the agent.
+Not all the external systems are included, only the ones that have marked the check "Trust password" on the agent.
 For more information about agents please visit the Agents page.

 Once an agent is configured, Soffid will still use its internal tables to authenticate usernames and passwords.